Hypothesis Testing For Network Data in Functional Neuroimaging: Statistical Inference on Samples of Networks

 The results of the previous section tell us that an appropriate sense of distance between pairs of networks is given by the Euclidean distance between their corresponding Laplacians.
 Combining these results with the definition of average in equations (\ref{eq:Frechet.mean}) and (\ref{eq:sample.Frechet.mean}), indicates that a principled way in which to define the average of $n$ networks is through elementwise averaging of the entries of their Laplacians (and hence their adjacency matrices).
 Such an average is, of course, easily computed.
 However, this is not always the case when computing averages on manifolds.
 See, for instance, chap.~6 in \citet{Bhatia2007} for an illustration of the difficulties that may arise, when computing the matrix mean in the cone of positive-definite symmetric matrices with respect to the geodesic distance on that manifold.

-In the context of the 1000 FCP database, we wish to compare networks with respect to the sex of the subjects, over different age group, and over various collection sites.
+In the context of the 1000 FCP database, we wish to compare networks with respect to the sex of the subjects, and over different age groups.
 It is thus necessary to compute the means in each subgroup of networks.
 This was done, for example, in Figure \ref{fig:sexage}, by constructing the Euclidean mean of the Laplacians for each group of subjects in different age groups.
 Such group-specific mean Laplacians can then be interpreted as the mean functional connectivity in each group.

 The sample Fr{\'e}chet mean $\wh{L}_{n}$ is a natural statistic upon which to build our hypothesis tests about the average of networks or groups of networks.
 In order to do so, we require an understanding of the behavior of $\wh{L}_{n}$ as a random variable.
 Under broad regularity conditions, $\wh{L}_{n}\to\La$ almost surely; that is, the sample Fr\'echet mean, $\wh{L}_{n}$, is a consistent estimator of the true mean $\La$ \citep[see][]{Ziezold1977}.
-In addition, under further assumptions, we can also derive a central limit theorem for the sample Fr\'echet mean of Laplacians, with respect to the half-vectorization map, $\phi$. \begin{thm} If the expectation, $\La:=\E[L]$, does not lie on the boundary of $\cL\pri_{d}$, and $\p[U]>0$, where $U$ is an open subset of $\cL\pri_{d}$ with $\La\in U$, and under some further regularity conditions (see appendix \ref{app:clt}); we obtain the following convergence in distribution,
+In addition, under further assumptions, we can also derive a central limit theorem for the sample Fr\'echet mean of Laplacians, with respect to the half-vectorization map, $\phi$. \begin{thm} If the expectation, $\La:=\E[L]$, does not lie on the boundary of $\cL\pri_{d}$, and $\p[U]>0$, where $U$ is an open subset of $\cL\pri_{d}$ with $\La\in U$, and $\cL\pri_{d}$ defined as Corollary \ref{cor:non-positive}; and under some further regularity conditions (see Supplementary Material); we obtain the following convergence in distribution,

+where $\Sig:=\cov[\phi(L)]$ and $\phi(L)$ denotes the half-vectorization of $L$. \end{thm} Theorem \ref{thm:clt} assumes that the true Fr\'echet mean does not lie on the boundary of the parameter space, which requires that all of its off-diagonal entries are non-zero.
+This potentially conflicts with the fact that neuroimaging networks are often hypothesized to be sparse \citep{Bullmore2012}.
+Note, however, that we are only requiring such entries to be non-zero in expectation.
+Thus, any positive value would suffice to ensure that the true Fr\'echet mean is away from the boundary, although structural zeros (i.e.~zeros in the true Fr\'echet mean) would be problematic.